 Yes, Hawaii has a red flag law.
 A law enforcement officer, family or household member, medical professional, educator, or colleague, may file a petition.
 If granted, the respondent shall not own, purchase, possess, receive, transfer ownership of, or have in the respondent's custody or control, or attempt to purchase, receive, or transfer ownership of, any firearm or ammunition while the order is in effect.

 No definition of brandishing was found in Hawaii law.
 However, a person commits the offense of disorderly conduct if the person engages in fighting or threatening, or in violent or tumultuous behavior, or creates a hazardous or physically offensive condition by any act which is not performed under any authorized license or permit.

 Carry while using alcohol or prescription medication?

-Does Hawaii have laws regarding carrying a firearm while using alcohol or prescription medication?
+Does Hawaii have laws regarding carrying a concealed firearm while using alcohol or prescription medication?

 Not addressed in state statutes.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.